LCHIN7X/Team_BeginnerZ/readme.txt

-To run the app, type 'python main.py' in the terminal.
+To run the app, run main.py